 Most people already know that tetanus can cause lockjaw.
 Thankfully, modern medicine has made tetanus very rare in the United States today.
 It’s a bacterial infection that causes muscle spasms that most often start in the jaw then progress to the rest of the body.

 7. Other Infections

 Infections such as those associated with impacted wisdom teeth, infected tonsil, or infected salivary glands can also cause lockjaw.

 Dentists often need to use a mandibular block injection with a local anesthetic to comfortably treat a patient’s lower molar tooth or to remove a lower wisdom tooth.
 Mandibular block injections are performed millions of times a day with no problems.
 But on rare occasions, a patient may wake up unable to open their mouth.
 This is sometimes accompanied by jaw pain that can last for a few days after the injection.
 The cause of lockjaw, in this case, is trauma to a nearby muscle, bleeding, too much anesthetic or a slowly-developing infection.

 How Lockjaw Symptoms Are Diagnosed

-First, your doctor must be able to find the cause or risk factors associated with your lockjaw symptoms.
-Since all lockjaw situations are accompanied by some degree of limited jaw motion.
+To diagnose lockjaw, your doctor needs to identify the cause or risk factors associated with the symptoms.
+Every lockjaw situation is accompanied by some limited jaw motion.
 Some lockjaw symptoms include pain and soreness.
-Sometimes there is no pain at all…just restricted motion.
+Sometimes there is no pain at all – just restricted motion.
 A clicking jaw joint that suddenly doesn’t click anymore can be a clue, too.
-The evaluation can include x-rays, a CAT scan, or an MRI of your TM joints, head, and/or neck depending upon what clues are in your history and exam.
+Your doctor may order x-rays, a CAT scan or an MRI of your TM joints, your head and/or neck depending upon the clues uncovered from your history and exam.